• Skip to primary navigation

 Once the nuts and coconut are toasted, remove from the Ninja Foodi.
 Add in chocolate chips and turn sear/sauté on medium-low.
 Stir continuously until almost all of the chocolate is melted.
 The remaining pieces will melt by the residual heat.

-Add in ½ tsp of coconut emulsion and the cereal.
+Add in ½ teaspoon of (affiliate link)coconut emulsion and the cereal.
 Stir until the cereal is coated with the chocolate.
 I prefer using the emulsions over extracts because I don't have as much trouble with the chocolate seizing up.
 It can still happen, so I add the emulsion and quickly add the cereal.
 If you want to use extract instead, I would add ½ the cereal and stir, then the extract and stir, and then add the remaining cereal.
 You can also get coconut flavoring oils, but I haven't tried this yet and I'm not sure how it would taste in the cereal snack mix.

 Once the chocolate is mixed with the cereal, add in the toasted coconut and mix to coat.
 You can also wait to add the toasted coconut and nuts until after you put in the powdered sugar if you want to see the different colors.
 In the batch I made, I actually add a few more almonds, chocolate chips, and untoasted coconut for contrast and it was really pretty.